-However, the works are not located within a CNMA or CQA, and works will also be completed over five nights, with the aim being to complete the noisiest works by 23:00.
-In addition, the proximity of road space suggests that residents have a degree of tolerance to noise and disturbance.
+However, the works are not located within a CNMA or CQA, and works will also be completed over two nights, with the aim being to complete the noisiest works by 23:00.

+The nearest residential property lies approx. 470m east and is screened from the works by shelterbelt plantation and intervening properties and as such are unlikely to impacted by the works.

-The closest residential properties (i.e. 60m south) are afforded a level of screening by the existing shelterbelt plantation and the presence of a railway.
-As such considering the likely sources of noise and vibration, with the nature, duration, size, and scale of the scheme, and with implementation of the mitigation detailed below, it is unlikely that noise and vibration associated with the works will lead to significant impacts, disruption and/or complaints.
-The proposed scheme is therefore anticipated to result in temporary, minor adverse noise impacts.
+A small number of business premises, including 'Little Stars Nursery', are located within 300m of the scheme.
+However, the works will be undertaken exclusively at night when the businesses are not expected to be operating as such, it is unlikely that noise and vibration associated with the works will lead to significant impacts, disruption and/or complaints.
+The proposed scheme is therefore anticipated to result in temporary, negligible adverse noise impacts.

 The road surface is in a poor condition, with a series of defects.
-Replacing the lifeexpired surface course with TS2010 road surfacing affords the benefits of a reduction in mid-to-high frequency traffic noise and a reduction in the ground vibrations.
+Replacing the life-expired surface course with TS2010 road surfacing affords the benefits of a reduction in mid-to-high frequency traffic noise and a reduction in the ground vibrations.
 As a result, upon completion of the work, noise associated with the movement of vehicles on the trunk road should decrease post construction.